avancevl/avancevl.github.io/_main/recruit/open_sourced.md

 ### Feature 1.
 Fix Chinese Translation and Typos

 Chinese is our second language, so naturally there are going to be a lot of typos, mis-translations.
-We are committed to a binlingual environment, so we are grateful for any contributions on this front.
+We are committed to a bilingual environment, so we are grateful for any contributions on this front.

 ### Feature 2.
 Where Am I?